-Have you been experiencing nagging symptoms, affecting your daily life that you just can’t shake?
-Chances are that a hormone imbalance is the culprit.
+Have you been experiencing nagging symptoms that affect your quality of life?
+Chances are that hormonal imbalance may be the culprit.

 If you thought that the only hormones we have are estrogen, progesterone, and testosterone, well, you’ve underestimated this group of mighty messengers!

-Our hormones work in a very dynamic yet delicate manner to create optimal health patterns throughout the day and night.
-Their job is to keep us healthy, balanced and vital.
-However sometimes, our modern lifestyle tasks us with patterns and workloads that can disrupt our body’s natural ability to control and balance our well-being.
+Our hormones work in a very dynamic yet delicate manner to keep us healthy, balanced and vital.
+However, our modern diet, lifestyle and habits can disrupt our body’s natural ability to control and balance our well-being.

-So, when we start to exhibit symptoms that just won’t go away, such as long-term anxiety or stress, brain fog, sleep or weight management issues, mood swings, and long shifts in libido, investigating and caring for the glands that produce our hormones could be the root of the problem.
+So, when we start to exhibit symptoms that just won’t go away, such as long-term anxiety or stress, brain fog, poor sleep, weight management issues, mood swings or low sex drive, investigating which hormones are out of balance is key to getting to the root of the problem.

 How do we go about fixing it?
 We first need to understand where the imbalances are!
 At the Hormone Rebalance Centre, our patients commonly go through advanced hormone testing and comprehensive assessment of symptoms and medical history to piece together where the metabolic disruptions are and hence what the best treatment options are for each person.

-1) Correcting nutritional deficiencies: magnesium, B vitamins, vitamin C are an example of some of the important co-factors in the body’s production, utilization and excretion of hormones.
-A healthy diet lays a good foundation, but additional vitamin and mineral support that is specific for your body’s needs will help fill in the gaps and yield faster and better results.
+- Correcting nutritional deficiencies: magnesium, B vitamins, vitamin C are an example of some of the important co-factors in the body’s production, utilization and excretion of hormones.
+A healthy diet lays a good foundation, but additional vitamin and mineral support that is specific to your body’s needs will help fill in the gaps and yield faster and better result

-One of the best ways to learn more about which treatments options are best for you and your physiology is to ask us about the specialized testing we offer at the clinic, and to book an appointment so that we can gain more insight into your current hormone levels and possible lines of support available to help your get back to feeling your best.
+One of the best ways to learn more about which treatments options are best for you and your physiology is to ask us about the specialized testing we offer at the clinic and book an appointment to review your specific symptoms and discuss what options there are to help you get back to feeling your best!

-If you’re experiencing symptoms that you just can’t beat, it’s a good time to contact us to investigate and provide you with a pathway to health.
-Our door is always open and your road to optimal health is just a phone call away!
+If you’re experiencing symptoms that you just can’t beat, don’t delay taking action.
+You should not go another day not feeling your best.
+Our door is always open and your road to optimal health is just a phone call away.